 Send your print jobs to Print Smart (current UTSA students, faculty and staff only), download to a flash drive, or email the images.

-Location of readers: Microform readers are at both JPL (on 2nd floor) and Downtown.
+Location of readers: Microform readers are on the JPL 2nd floor and Downtown Campus.

 Printed material that has been photographed and reduced to a film format to help preserve the material and decrease the space needed for storage.
 The UTSA Libraries has the special equipment needed to view and print the stored information.
 Typical formats include microfilm and microfiche.